-- · Completion of a pre-entrance health examination. - · Criminal background check with no disqualifying conditions. - · Negative drug screening. - · Current CPR certification. - · Proof of medical insurance. - · Proof of individual malpractice insurance.
+- · Completion of a pre-entrance health examination. - · Criminal background check with no disqualifying conditions. - · Negative drug screening. - · Proof of medical insurance.

 All persons must meet the criteria for final admissions before being enrolled in the college.
 Proof of student malpractice insurance is required prior to enrollment to any course with a practicum component.